Kvajvari

+History

+The kvajvari stele of Samtsevrisi depicting veneration of the Bolnisi cross, dated end of the 5th century.
+The votive kvajvari slab depicts an Iberian nobleman with a flower insignia in his hand, dressed in an official Byzantine dress.
+The kvajvari was originally erected on a large pole.

 The tip of the kvajvari was inserted into a stone pedestal to keep it firmly in place at the head of the grave.
 Although commonly used as a gravestone, this monumental stone was also erected as a marker of a place of worship or to commemorate an important religious event that took place there.
 Such stones have been found in the Lower Kartli and Upper Kartli regions since the early Christian period.
 Located in the village of Gudarekhi in the Kvemo Kartli (Lower Kartli) region, it is one of the notable monuments dating back to the 13th century.
 The kvajvari also bore an inscription.
 Few examples of kvajvari have survived to the present day, including those from the region known as Tao-Klarjeti, which lies within the borders of Turkey on the historical Georgian lands.

 Within the borders of Tao-Klarjeti, in 1904, Nikolay Marr, who was traveling through the Shavsheti and Klarjeti regions, discovered a whitish cross stone in the upper reaches of Norgieli (today Çakıllar), in a place called "Kollu Taş" (ქოლიტაში).
 It is understood from this discovery that the name "Kollu Taş" (stone with arms) refers to "kvajvari", as kvajvaris were called "kollu taş" in this region.
 According to the information provided by Marr, the cross stones found at Kollu Taş were blown up, but some remained intact.
 Marr also mentioned three large cross stones leaning against the wall next to the entrance door of the Armenian church in the village of Tandzoti.
 These stones had been brought by the priest of the church from the village of Gulija (today Ballı), which was inhabited by Turks at that time.
 Marr also photographed the cross stone in the village of Norgieli, which was inhabited by Georgians at that time.